Reporting Workers Compensation Related Injuries

 In accordance with the Minnesota Workers Compensation statute, the University provides for the payment of medical expenses and wage loss benefits to eligible employees who experience a compensable work-related injury or disease.

-Employees must report job-related injuries/illnesses as soon as practicable to the employee's supervisor.
-Supervisors are responsible for submitting the following forms and meeting the following reporting deadlines:
+Employees must report work-related injuries/illnesses as soon as practicable to their supervisor.
+Supervisors must submit the following forms and meet the following reporting deadlines: